wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/windows-registry-monitoring.rst

 #.
 Wait for 5 minutes which is the time configured for the FIM scan.

-Navigate to **File integrity monitoring** on the Wazuh dashboard to view the alert generated when the FIM module detects a modification of the monitored registry value.
+Navigate to **File Integrity Monitoring** on the Wazuh dashboard to view the alert generated when the FIM module detects a modification of the monitored registry value.

 .. thumbnail:: /images/manual/fim/modification-of-the-monitored-registry-value.png
   :title: Modification of the monitored registry value